LucasErthal/mongo-example/README.md

 ## How run it
 The project runs using docker, so if you don't have docker installed, look on the <a href="https://docs.docker.com/desktop/" target="_blank">official documentation</a> to install it.

+You'll need create a .env file, just copy .env.example content to it.

 ### Development mode:
 1. Run docker compose -d && yarn dev
 2. If everything is ok, this message should appear: